EliasArriola/WebAPI_Alpha/README.md

 # Beta Sprint Comments

-Not many major bugs this week, simple authentication issues within the old test collections which was resulted.
+Not many major bugs this week, simple authentication issues within the old test collections which was resolved.